go-micro/cli/README.md

 Be sure you have your SQL schema defined in `postgres/migrations/*.sql`, as can be done with Tern.

-After compilation you can create your database layer in `postgres/*.go` with the sqlc connector.
+After compilation, you can create your database layer in `postgres/*.go` with the sqlc connector.
 An example is provided in `postgres/postgres.go`.

 To create a new service with sqlc pass the `--sqlc` flag to